Design a Shed House and Be Part of the Tiny House Movement

 Find a City or State That Allows Shed Home Living

-There’s something of a gray area when it comes to living in a tiny house.
-It’s not quite a mobile home, and it’s not quite a full house.
+There’s something of a gray area when it comes to the discussion of “Is it legal to live in a shed?”
+A tiny house would not quite be considered a mobile home, yet it’s not quite a full house.
 You can find shed homes in all 50 states, but they’re not necessarily there legally.
 The states that are most friendly towards tiny home living are Oregon, Florida, California, North Carolina, and Texas.
 Individual municipalities have their own laws when it comes to tiny homes as well.
 HuffPost reports that the following cities are shed house friendly: Pulaski County, Kentucky, Richmond, Maine, Ashland, Oregon, and Canyon County, Idaho.

 Tiny House Communities

-People who move to tiny house communities often report a considerable improvement in their overall quality of life.
+People who move to little shed houses that are part of tiny house communities often report a considerable improvement in their overall quality of life.
 If the hustle and bustle of city living is exhausting you — find a guard booth for sale.
 You don’t need to live on the peripheral of society either.
 Tiny house communities are full of like-minded people to connect with.
 They tend to include plenty of opportunities to socialize, such as communal gardens and fire pits.
 Some communities are centered around a minimal waste or plant-based lifestyle, so you’re sure to find a group that suits your personality.

 Land Sharing Options